 These lines of stacked stones, built without mortar, range in height from a foot to about three feet high and run for hundreds of miles going as far as Chico and Red Bluff, California.
 Most of the walls are about three feet wide and run in sections from several feet long to over a half-mile long.
-The stones used to construct the walls vary in size from basketball-size to large sandstone boulders weighing a ton or more.
-The walls themselves are not all the same — some are built in long straight lines, while others form angles, rectangular forms, or circular constructions.
+The stones used to construct the walls vary from basketball-size to large sandstone boulders weighing a ton or more.
+The walls are not all the same — some are built in long straight lines, while others form angles, rectangular forms, or circular constructions.
 Throughout the area can be found elongated formations of large stones, some stacked, some not.
-Sometimes, parts of the wall are carefully constructed, while in other places, it appears to just be a pile of rocks.
+Sometimes, parts of the wall are carefully constructed, while in other places, it appears just to be a pile of rocks.

 Some are just rows of stones, forming lines that are sometimes spaced.
 Some have sunk into the earth and are overgrown with vegetation.

-In the Oakland hills the walls head inland towards Mt.
-Diablo where stone circles of up to 30 feet in diameter can be seen.
+In the Oakland hills, the walls head inland towards Mt.
+Diablo, where stone circles of up to 30 feet in diameter can be seen.
 In other places, the walls form a 200 feet circle surrounding a large boulder.

 The exact age of the walls is unknown.
 However, some of the first Spanish settlers in the area, as well as the Ohlone Indians, said they were already there when they arrived.

-But, there are no answers and their purpose remains unknown.
+But, there are no answers, and their purpose remains unknown.